Battle of the Philippine Sea: Initial stages

-At 18:35 on 15 June the submarine sighted a Japanese carrier and battleship force coming out of San Bernardino Strait.
+At 18:35 on 15 June the submarine sighted a Japanese carrier and battleship force coming out of the San Bernardino Strait.
 An hour later spotted a battleship and cruiser force steaming up from the south, 200 mi east of Mindanao.
 The submarines were under orders to report sightings before attempting to attack, so Flying Fish waited until nightfall, then surfaced to radio in its report.
 Fifth Fleet commander Spruance was convinced that a major battle was at hand.
 After consulting with Nimitz at Pacific Fleet Headquarters in Hawaii, he ordered Rear Admiral Marc Mitscher, commander of the Fast Carrier Task Force (Task Force 58), who had sent two carrier task groups north to intercept aircraft reinforcements from Japan, to reform and move west of Saipan into the Philippine Sea.
 TF 52's battleships, cruisers and escort carrier groups were ordered to remain near Saipan to protect the invasion fleet and provide air support for the landings.

 Shortly before midnight on 18 June Nimitz radioed Spruance that a Japanese vessel had broken radio silence.
 The message intercepted was an apparent dispatch from Ozawa to his land-based air forces on Guam.
 Radio direction-finding placed the sender approximately 355 mi west-southwest of TF 58.
 Mitscher considered whether the radio messages were a Japanese deception, as the Japanese were known to send a single vessel off to break radio silence, to mislead their adversaries about the actual location of the main force.

 Mitscher realized that there was a chance of a night surface encounter with Ozawa's forces.
 Arleigh Burke, Mitscher's chief of staff (a former destroyer squadron commander who had won several night battles in the Solomons), assumed that battle line commander Willis Lee would welcome the opportunity.
 But Lee strongly opposed such an encounter.
 Having personally experienced a confused night action off Guadalcanal, Lee was not enthusiastic about a night engagement with Japanese surface forces, believing that his crews were not adequately trained for it.
 Shortly after learning Lee's opinion, Mitscher requested permission from Spruance to move TF 58 west during the night, to reach a launch position at dawn that would allow for a maximum aerial assault on the enemy force.
 Spruance considered for an hour, then refused Mitscher's request.
 Mitscher's staff was disappointed with Spruance's decision.
 Burke later commented: "We knew we were going to have hell slugged out of us in the morning.
 We knew we couldn't reach them.
 We knew they could reach us."